tigerfarm/notifyweb/README.md

 Disable:  Enable Google Analytics for this project.
 Click Create Project, Your new project is ready.
 Click Continue.
 Get started by adding Firebase to your app ...
 Click Android icon.
-Use the Android package name that is used in the cloned app: "com.twilio.notify.quickstart".
+Use an Android package name such as: "com.twilio.notify.quickstart".
 Click register app.
 ````